protofire/Cardano-Developer-Studio/README.md

 ## Features of Developer Studio

 - **Seamless Docker Compose Configurations**: Effortlessly set up and integrate all essential tools with Docker Compose, providing a consistent development environment across different platforms.
-Our configuration includes containers for the Cardano Node, DB Sync, Wallet Server, Kupo, Ogmios, and a specialized Cardano Development container equipped with Cabal and GHC, tailored to compile Haskell code for smart contracts.
+Our configuration includes containers for the Cardano Node, DB Sync, Wallet Server, Kupo, Ogmios, and a specialized Cardano Development Container equipped with Cabal and GHC, tailored to compile Haskell code for smart contracts.
 - **Intuitive Toolbox CLI**: Our easy-to-use Toolbox CLI offers a menu-driven interface to navigate, configure, and run a wide array of tools directly from the terminal, making development and deployment processes more efficient.
 - **Real-World Smart Contract Examples**: Dive into a collection of practical Plutus smart contract examples, tailored for real-world applications on the Cardano blockchain.
 These examples help you understand and implement various functionalities quickly and effectively.
 - **Robust Testing Tools**: Leverage our comprehensive testing suite designed for evaluating resource consumption, transaction sizes, and contract compliance with Plutus constraints, ensuring your smart contracts are optimized for performance and security.